NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 Persona starts with:
 What functional, social or emotional jobs is the customer performing?
-What pains are we solving?
+What pains do they have?
-What gains are we providing?
+What gains do they want?

 Provide answers to the questions:
 Who are they, why would they buy, why won't they buy.
 What do you need